bikerben33/portfolio/_sources/writing-samples.rst.txt

     **Achievements**

-     - Updated technical accuracy by researching current technlogogies in Bitbucket, Jira, and Confluence.
+     - Updated technical accuracy by researching current technogogies in Bitbucket, Jira, and Confluence.
 Then, I worked with developers and data architects to verify the new content that I found in my research.
      - Increased readability and usability by utilizing bullet lists, tables, and figures to explain technical concepts instead of relying on long blocks of text.
 One example is shown below: